www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Try adjusting this via a CodeMirror config: https://discuss.codemirror.net/t/changing-the-font-size-of-cm6/2935/5
 * [ ] Calculate solution, when the editor is opened, so that the example tables are loaded.
   This action makes the editor feel more interactive to new visitors and also makes the example fully loaded.
-* [ ] Remove old code editor.
+* [x] Remove old code editor.
 Do not forget its Javascript code.
+* [ ] Test EditorProcessor via none integration test, that uses less infrastructure.
 * [ ] Preserver no-code editor UI code,
   as this may actually be useful in the future for interactive problems or as a general programming language based form UI.
 # Done Tasks